The Observation Bar and Lounge

 Alternative Visions

 We suggest that management reconsider the entertainment program for this room.
+The Observation Bar need not be a dive bar.
+People come to the bar to chat and leave when they can’t hear over a mediocre cover band in the middle of the afternoon.
 If live entertainment is desired we suggest cool jazz, popular vocal classics, or a piano stylist.

 Return to Index by Deck